Attendance

 Long Term Illness

 If your child is absent for a length of time due to illness, your child’s Head of Year will work with you to arrange their reintegration back into school and discuss with you how we can work together to support your child.
-Please look at the Student, Pastoral section on our website for further guidance.
+For further guidance, please see the Student Pastoral section on our website here.

 Medical Appointments